sassman/ssd-benchmark-rs/README.md

 This tool has just one single purpose, it measures the writing performance of your hard disk on macOS and Linux.
 More precisely spoken of the disk under your `CWD`.

-It used random data from [`rand crate`][3] and writes first sequentially chunks of 8MB until a total 1GB is written.
+It used random data and writes first sequentially chunks of 8MB until a total 1GB is written.
 It measures writing time and throughput.

 After that it writes this random data 8 times again on disk and measures the average writing times and throughput for this.